Dylan2020THU/Dylan2020THU.github.io/_pages/about.md

 Awards
 ======
-2023 Excellent Master Thesis Award of Tsinghua University (2 out of 100) 2023 Excellent Individual Award of SIGS, Tsinghua University (7 out of 5,000) 2022 1st Level University Scholarship Award of Tsinghua University 2022 1st Place (Only) in Academic Oral Presentation of the 4th Tsinghua-Berkeley Shenzhen Institute Workshop of Learning Theory
+1. 2023 Excellent Master Thesis Award of Tsinghua University (2 out of 100)
+2. 2023 Excellent Individual Award of SIGS, Tsinghua University (7 out of 5,000)
+3. 2022 1st Level University Scholarship Award of Tsinghua University
+4. 2022 1st Place (Only) in Academic Oral Presentation of the 4th Tsinghua-Berkeley Shenzhen Institute Workshop of Learning Theory
-2021 2nd Level School Scholarship Award of SIGS, Tsinghua University
+5. 2021 2nd Level School Scholarship Award of SIGS, Tsinghua University

 Services
 ======

-I have been reviewers for the following journals and conferences:
+[//]: # (I have been reviewers for the following journals and conferences:)

 1. IEEE International Conference on Robotics and Automation (ICRA 2024)
 2. IEEE International Conference on Communications (ICC)